nokia/kong-oidc/README.md

 ### Upstream API request

-The plugin adds a additional `X-Userinfo` header to the upstream request, which can be consumer by upstream server:
+The plugin adds a additional `X-Userinfo` header to the upstream request, which can be consumer by upstream server.
+It contains Userinfo base64 encoded:

 ```
 GET / HTTP/1.1